panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 result = result * 2;
 ```

 `const` is a one-off assignment variable.
-Reasoning about a `const` variable is easier (compared to `let`) because you know that a `const` variable isn't going to be reassigned.
+Reasoning about a `const` variable is easier (compared to `let`) because you know that a `const` variable isn't going to be changed.

 A good practice when choosing the declaration type of variables is to *prefer `const`, otherwise use `let`.*